armory/docs/content/en/docs/installation/guide/install-on-aws.md

 - Running the `hal` client interactively in the same Docker container, to:

   - Build out the halconfig YAML file (`.hal/config`)
-  - Configure Spinnaker/Halyard to use `kubeconfig` to install Spinnaker
+  - Configure Armory/Halyard to use `kubeconfig` to install Armory
-  - Configure Spinnaker with the IAM credentials and bucket information
+  - Configure Armory with the IAM credentials and bucket information
   - Turn on other recommended settings (artifacts and http artifact provider)
-  - Install Spinnaker
+  - Install Armory
-  - Expose Spinnaker
+  - Expose Armory

 ## Connect to the Kubernetes cluster

-Spinnaker needs a credential to talk to Kubernetes, so you must create a service account in your Kubernetes cluster.
+Armory needs a credential to talk to Kubernetes, so you must create a service account in your Kubernetes cluster.

 ### Connecting to an EKS cluster